Resident Guide to Winter Weather

 How to Prepare Your Property

-• Do you have a good snow shovel by your door?
-They sell out fast during snow days and Traffic Bylaw 5870 requires residential, commercial, industrial and undeveloped properties, to remove snow and ice no later than 10:00am daily.
+• Ensure you have a sturdy snow shovel ready before the snow season begins—supplies run out quickly during storms.
+Traffic Bylaw 5870 requires all residential, commercial, industrial, and undeveloped properties to remove snow and ice from sidewalks by 10:00am daily.

-• Shovel snow onto your lawn or a designated parking stall, not the street.
-Shoveling snow onto the street is a hazard for vehicles and creates more work for snow plows, slowing down the clearing process - it also increases the chance that snow will be pushed back onto your driveway or sidewalk.
+• Shovel snow onto your lawn or a designated parking stall, not the street, to prevent hazards and avoid plows pushing it back onto your driveway or sidewalk.

-• Clear leaves from your roof’s eaves and ensure appropriate drainage near your house to prevent puddling.
+• Clear leaves from your roof’s eaves and ensure water can drain properly to avoid puddling and ice buildup.

-• If possible, park your vehicle in your driveway and garage to free up street space for plows.
+• Whenever possible, park in your driveway or garage to keep streets accessible for snow plows.

-• Downed power lines should be considered energized and dangerous -- please stay away (at least 10 metres) and call 911.
+• Treat all downed power lines as energized and dangerous—stay at least 10 metres away and call 911.

-• Know how to shut off water valves and be aware of pipes that may freeze.
+• Know how to shut off your home’s water valves and identify pipes that may be prone to freezing.

-• Keep heating appliance air intakes or exhaust ports clear of snow and ice.
+• Keep heating appliance vents clear of snow and ice to prevent dangerous blockages.

 How to Prepare Your Vehicle

-• Check that all lights and defrosters are in good working condition.
-If it's snowing, turn on your headlights and taillights.
+• Ensure all lights, wipers, and defrosters are working properly.
+If it's snowing, turn on your headlights and taillights to increase visibility.

-• Replace windshield wipers with ones especially designed for icy weather.
+• Use winter-grade windshield washer fluid and replace worn wipers with ones designed for icy conditions.

 Visit Drive BC and Ministry of Transportation for more information.